RajuRoopani/chatgpt-meeting-summary/README.md

-# OpenAI Teams Bot app
+# OpenAI Teams Bot app for meetings

 Follow [this guide](./bot/README.md) to get started.